 Industry Representative Presentations – Companies interested in recruiting SWE members periodically host both formal and informal gatherings specifically for SWE so that our members can meet their representatives.

-SWE Buddies Program – Incoming freshmen are paired with current SWE members, who in turn offer guidance and advice through the first semester at Duke, especially.
-For more information, check out SWE Buddies!
+SWE Buddies Program – Incoming first-years are paired with current SWE members, who in turn offer guidance and advice through the first semester at Duke, especially.
+If you are interested in getting involved in this program, please reach out to our VP of Outreach and Student Affairs , Margaret Sullivan.

 Professional Mentorship Program – Current Duke SWE members are paired with local professional SWE members who have similar career interests.

-SWE Kick-off Dinner – A celebration to mark the beginning of a new school year, for freshmen to meet SWE members in an informal setting, and a time to get together with your fellow SWE members to talk about classes, professors, what you did over the summer, what your plans are for the weekend, etc etc. Plus, a chance to eat off campus!
+SWE Kick-off Dinner – A celebration to mark the beginning of a new school year, for first-years to meet SWE members in an informal setting, and a time to get together with your fellow SWE members to talk about classes, professors, what you did over the summer, what your plans are for the weekend, etc etc.

-SWE Buddies Dinner – We have dinners at the Marketplace or nearby restaurants periodically so that our freshman members of SWE can get to know the upperclassmen!
+SWE Buddies Dinner – We have dinners at the Marketplace or nearby restaurants periodically so that our first-year members of SWE can get to know the upperclassmen!

 Host and attend E-Socials – Every Friday, Duke’s Engineering Student Government holds E-Socials, and SWE organizes and hosts at least one E-Social each semester.